Chronic lymphocytic leukemia: Mechanism

 CLL results from an unusual growth and expansion of white blood cells.
 This manifestation typically begins with a single hematopoietic stem cell that acquires certain mutations over time that allows it to continue to expand and grow at a faster rate than other cells.
 Each patient with CLL may be affected by a different set of mutations, making these cells sometimes difficult to target and treat.
 Some of the most common mutations that have been found in CLL-affected cells include the following: NOTCH1, TP53, ATM, and SF3B1.

-CLL can also be caused by a number of epigenetic changes, which are adaptations that add a tag to specific DNA sequences, rather than altering the sequence itself.
+CLL can also be caused by several epigenetic changes, which are adaptations that add a tag to specific DNA sequences, rather than altering the sequence itself.
 In CLL, these changes can be classified into the addition of three different methyl subgroups (naïve B-cell-like, memory B-cell-like, and intermediate), which impact how much that DNA sequence is transcribed.
 Some relevant genetic mutations may be inherited.
-Since there is no one single mutation that is associated with CLL in all cases, an individual's susceptibility may be impacted when multiple mutations that are associated with an increase in the risk of CLL are co-inherited.
+Since no single mutation is associated with CLL in all cases, an individual's susceptibility may be impacted when multiple mutations that are associated with an increased risk of CLL are co-inherited.
 Up until 2020, 45 susceptibility loci have been identified.
 Of these loci, 93% are linked to the alteration of 30 gene expressions involved in immune response, cell survival, or Wnt signaling.

-As CLL cells accumulate, they begin to promote inflammation and an immunosuppressive environment through the release of different chemical signals.
+As CLL cells accumulate, they promote inflammation and an immunosuppressive environment by releasing chemical signals.

 CLL is commonly preceded by a pre-cancerous state known as monoclonal B-cell lymphocytosis (MBL).
-This occurs when there is in an increase in a specific type of white blood cells but the number remains less than 5 billion cells per liter (L) (5 billion/L) of blood.
-This subtype, termed chronic lymphocytic leukemia-type MBL (CLL-type MBL) is an asymptomatic, indolent, and chronic disorder in which people exhibit a mild increase in the number of circulating B-cell lymphocytes.
-These B-cells are monoclonal, which means they are produced by a single ancestral B-cell.
+This occurs when there is an increase in a specific type of white blood cells, but the number remains less than 5 billion cells per liter (L) (5 billion/L) of blood.
+This subtype, termed chronic lymphocytic leukemia-type MBL (CLL-type MBL), is an asymptomatic, indolent, and chronic disorder in which people exhibit a mild increase in the number of circulating B-cell lymphocytes.
+These B-cells are monoclonal, which means a single ancestral B-cell produced them.
 They share some of the same cell marker proteins, chromosome abnormalities, and gene mutations that are found in CLL.

 CLL-type MBL can be separated into two groups: